Last updated on August 17th, 2023 at 04:31 pm

 During the government of ex-President Muhammadu Buhari, the ministry was known as the Ministry of Mines and Steel Development in Nigeria.

 Nigeria is blessed with numerous mineral resources which if appropriately harnessed can generate trillions of Naira for the country.
 Some of the mineral resources found here include bitumen, coal, talc, gypsum, lead and zinc, iron ore, rock salt, and barite which can be found in nine states among others.

 To properly manage these resources to ensure that they contribute to the national revenue, the Federal Ministry of Mines and Steel Development (MMSD) was created in 1985 during the military administration of Major-Gen. Muhammadu Buhari in 1985.

 The ministry was saddled with the responsibility of encouraging the development of the country’s solid mineral resources.

-Some of the roles of the mines and steel development ministry include:
+Some of the roles of the steel development ministry include:

 2) To make available useful information for investors on mining and production

 3) To adequately regulate the operations of mineral resources in Nigeria

 4) Just like the discovery and exploration of crude is fetching Nigeria trillions of naira in revenue, MMSD is to design a model that will generate revenue for the federal government.

 5) Oversees the issuance of Mining Permits and Licenses